 Destiny is funny- It did work out that way!

-My Irishman, he won me, Before Grandpa's last day...
+He found and wooed and won me, Before Grandpa's last day...

 For more than half a century, The Front-porch occupations

 Of course, the scene before them Changed with passing days,

 From horse-and-buggy-rutted dirt, To streamlined cars and ways.

 Jim 'n' Else, young parents- They knew each passing soul,

 And joyed in observations As each life would unfold!

 "There's this one and there's that one, Out for Sunday air